Disability Royal Commission

 If you would like this support, you can speak to someone over the phone or send them an email.
 Visit disability.royalcommission.gov.au

 Endeavour Foundation welcomes the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability because it will provide a platform for people with disability to be heard.

 Abuse is not inevitable for people with disability and must not be tolerated under any circumstances.

 We acknowledge the courage of people who come forward and share their experiences and we applauded the Royal Commission in its commitment to assist in creating an inclusive and accessible community.

-The seriousness with which we view the Royal Commission and acknowledge its importance to make things better for people for disability is such that we will:
+We view the Royal Commission with great seriousness and acknowledge its importance to make things better for people for disability.
+As such we will:

 - dedicate resources to coordinate our response to the Royal Commission;